 Roger Federer out of Australian Open and unlikely to be fit for Wimbledon

+Roger Federer out of Australian Open and would be ‘extremely surprised’ if fit for Wimbledon

 In an interview with Swiss publication Le Matin, the 40-year-old added that he does not anticipate returning to competition until next summer.